North Idaho Koi Keepers

 Article VI ‑ The Board of Directors

-‑ The Board of Directors shall consist of a minimum of 4 members.
+A ‑ The Board of Directors shall consist of the officers of North Idaho Koi Keepers.
 The President of the Society shall

 that at least one (1) such meeting will be held each calendar year.
 Special meetings of the Board of Directors may be called